chrisjohndigital/VideoWall---Ruby-on-Rails/README.md

 VideoWall - Ruby on Rails
 ======================================

-Lightweight Ruby on Rails and MySQL application for creating HTML5-video based collaborative learning spaces
+Lightweight Ruby on Rails and MySQL application for creating asynchronous HTML5-video based collaborative learning spaces

 ##About